ShazarHub/Election_Analysis/README.md

   - Canidate 1
   - Canidate 2
   - Canidate 3
- -The canidate results were:
+ - The canidate results were:
     Canidate 1,2,3 receieved "x%" of the vote and "y" number of votes.

  -The winner of the election was